Chatterc/maellin/README.md

 ---

 ## __About Maellin.io__
-Maellin.io is a lightweight workflows package for developing, scheduling, and monitor data processing data processing workflows in pure python.
+Maellin.io is a lightweight workflows package for developing, scheduling, and monitor data processing in pure python.
 It comes with a rich set of APIs for connecting to a myraid of data sources and orchestrating tasks using directed acyclic graphs (DAGs).

 ---